badj/NZGovDebtTrends2002-2025/README.md

 - Agent mode uses the Playwright MCP to navigate to the site and uses the browser to explore the website like a real user.
 - Prompts instruct the agent to navigate, discover functionality, and then generate tests automatically based on its interactions.
-- The initial / first prompt used for Playwright MCP to start autonomously:
+- The initial/first prompt used for Playwright MCP to start autonomously:

    ```terminaloutput
    Explore https://badj.github.io/NZGovDebtTrends2002-2025/